-Biographical information on Victor Daniels is sketchy, and the following is my summation of what has been generally reported in various books, articles, and such:
+Information on Victor Daniels is confusing and sketchy, and the following is my summation of what has been generally reported in various books, articles, and such:

-Daniels was born April 12, 1899 in Muskogee, Oklahoma, and was the oldest of nine children and a full-blooded Cherokee.
+Profiles on Chief Thunder Cloud have him born Victor Daniels on April 12, 1899 in Muskogee, Oklahoma, and he was the oldest of nine children and a full-blooded Cherokee.
 Supposedly, he received his public schooling in Texas and Arizona, and studied (mining?) for two years at the University of Arizona.
 Prior to entering films, he worked on cattle ranches, was a mining foreman, a guide, boxer, rodeo performer, and even did a tour performing Indian songs and dances.
 Daniels entered films as a stunt man around 1929, and doubled for many of the top stars.

-However, this kind of information on Hollywood film personalities was often incorrect or exaggerated, and may have been developed more for the benefit of the studios than the performer.
+However, biographies on Hollywood film personalities were often incorrect or exaggerated, and developed more for the benefit of the studios or the performer.

-In mid-June, 1998, I obtained a copy of Daniels' death certificate from the Ventura County Recorder (California).
+❋ In 1998, I obtained a copy of Daniels' death certificate from the Ventura County Recorder (California).
 Under the first name / last name field on the death certificate is: Chief Thunder Cloud AKA Victor Daniels; no middle name is listed.
 Date and birth place is April 12, 1899 in Oklahoma.
 Daniels' father is listed as "Joseph Mahawa", but there is no entry for his mother's name.
-Time/date of passing is 3:25 a.m., December 1, 1955 at the General Hospital, Ventura County, California.
-The name of Daniels' wife is listed as Frances (probably Frances Delmar which is noted in the IMDB).
-Their home address is listed as: Corrigan Ranch, Route 1, Santa Susanna, California.
-The death certificate also notes that Daniels was in the hospital for thirteen days, and died soon after November 30, 1955 surgery for stomach cancer.
+He had surgery on November 30, 1955 for stomach cancer at the General Hospital, Ventura County, California.
+He was hospitalized for thirteen days and passed away at the hospital on December 1, 1955.
+The name of Daniels' wife is Frances (Daniels married Frances Courtright in 1933).
+Their home address was Corrigan Ranch, Route 1, Santa Susanna, California.

-Thinking that Daniels may have registered at the University of Arizona using his father's surname, I asked the Registrar in mid-June to re-check their student database for a last name of "Mahawa" or "Mahewa".
+❋ Thinking that Daniels may have registered at the University of Arizona using his father's surname, I asked the Registrar to re-check their student database for a last name of "Mahawa" or "Mahewa".
 Again, there were no matches.

 Minard confirmed that Chief Thunder Cloud was one of the Hollywood screen veterans who were performing/helping at Corriganville when it was open to the public.
 Max Terhune was another that worked there.
 This is the reason that the death certificate of Daniels has a Corrigan Ranch home address (since he lived on the Corriganville premises).
 Later, make sure you visit the Trail Blazers and Corriganville Movie Ranch sections on the Old Corral.